-Alongside my core research on substate nationalism, which draws on methods ranging from Bayesian hierarchical modeling to text analysis, I have also made use of a natural experiment on partition and collaborated on the development of conjoint survey analysis.
+Alongside my core research on substate nationalism, I have also made use of a natural experiment on partition and collaborated on the development of conjoint survey analysis.
 My interest in how new methods contribute to pre-existing knowledge also informs a co-authored paper in the Annual Review of Political Science, entitled “State Capacity Redux: Integrating Classical and Experimental Contributions to an Enduring Debate.”
 This article develops a theoretical framework synthesizing older comparative research and more recent experimental work on the origins of state capacity.

 At MIT, I am a graduate research fellow with the Political Methodology Lab.
 I have experience teaching in MIT’s graduate quantitative methods sequence, serving as a teaching assistant, leading recitations and helping to develop problem sets for the third part of the sequence, focused on model-based inference.
 I have also taught general research methods to undergraduates (“Scope and Methods”), where I guided undergraduates through the process of designing their own research projects.